LIFE IN HAPPY VALLEY

 FORD, BACON AND DAVIS CAMP (aka WHEAT COLONY)

 In August 1943, Ford, Bacon, and Davis Engineers began constructing a housing camp for crews working on the Conditioning Building and Fluorine Plant facilities.
 The camp accommodated about 2,000 people and was called the Wheat Colony.
 The smaller community contained 244 trailers, 250 hutments, two barracks, one cafeteria, and a lot for worker-owned trailers/campers.
+One hundred of the hutments were designated for African-American workers.
 Commercial facilities included a grocery and meat store, barbershop, and beauty parlor.
 Working parents had access to a day nursery for the care of younger children.
 In January 1944, a recreation/community hall opened in the Wheat Colony.

-In all, the two camps housed more than 17,000 people (another 8,000 workers commuted to work each day from various towns, villages, farms, and trailer camps).
-By 1947, all housing facilities had been removed, relocated, or repurposed.
+In all, the two camps housed more than 17,000 people (another 19,000 construction and operations workers commuted to work each day from various towns, villages, farms, and trailer camps).
+By 1947, all camp housing facilities had been removed, relocated, or repurposed.

 HUTMENTS: A LOOK INSIDE